 “It’s a wyvern, and that tail is full of poison!”
 Twilight cried back, gasping as the beast blinked away the pain and reoriented on the nearest target.
 “Fluttershy, look out!”

+Applejack pulled up alongside Twilight.
 “What the hay?”
-Applejack panted, pulling up along side Twilight.
 Quickly removing her hat, she used it to mop the sweat streaming down her brow while she cocked an eyebrow at the unicorn.
-“It took the door.
-Why did it do that?”
+“Why’d it take the door?”

 “Well, we’ve gotta get it back,” Applejack said, quickly looking back at them over her shoulder, “or Pinkie may get more than she bargained for comin’ outta that door!”

 The ponies raced after the wyvern, praying all the while that it wouldn’t take an interest in Pinkie Pie bouncing joyfully behind it.
 Twilight’s mind whirled as she struggled to remember everything she could about the reptilian monster.
 She was missing something vital, but the memory seemed to flit just out of reach.

 “Come on, y’all!
 We can’t let it get away!”
 Applejack called from a few lengths ahead.
 Lathered sweat dripped from her barrel.
 “Y’all gotta give it all you got!”
 Panting, Fluttershy flapped harder, furrowing her brow as she strained.
 Twilight could sympathize.
 Neither of them were tremendous athletes, and Applejack and the wyvern were pulling away from them.